PROGRAMS

 - qualifies as “self-employed” for income tax purposes

-- operates in Ontario on a full-time basis
+- operates in Ontario on a full-time basis (avg 35 hours a week devoted to business)

 - follows government rules for operating a business